Visakhapatnam Port

-Visakhapatnam Port is one of 13 major ports in India and the only major port of Andhra Pradesh.
-It is India's third largest state-owned port by volume of cargo handled and largest on the Eastern Coast.
-It is located midway between the Chennai and Kolkata Ports on the Bay of Bengal.
+Visakhapatnam Port is one of twelve major ports in India and the only major port in Andhra Pradesh, located in Visakhapatnam.

+The port is India's third largest by volume of cargo handled and largest on the Eastern Coast.

 History

 Although the need for building a port on the east coast to access Central Provinces was felt by the British in the 19th century, the proposal of Col. H.Cartwright Reid of British Admiralty for constructing a harbour at Visakhapatnam was approved by the Government only after the First World War.
 The Inner Harbour was built by the Bengal Nagpur Railway between 1927 and 1933 to facilitate the export of manganese ore from the Central Provinces.
-The port, built at a cost of ₹378 lakhs was inaugurated by Lord Willingdon on 19 December 1933.
+The port was built at a cost of ₹378 lakhs.
+The Port opened to ocean traffic with the arrival of a passenger vessel, S.S.
+Jaladurga of the Scindia Steam Navigation Co., on 7 October 1933 and was inaugurated by Lord Willingdon on 19 December 1933.